ibm-cloud-docs/EventStreams/satellite_getting_started.md

 6. Provisioning of {{site.data.keyword.messagehub}} service instance completes and is ready to use.

 ## Before you begin

 {: #satellite_before_you_begin}

 - Refer to the [Satellite usage requirements](https://cloud.ibm.com/docs/satellite?topic=satellite-requirements).
 - Set up the [IBM Cloud command-line interface (CLI)](https://cloud.ibm.com/docs/satellite?topic=satellite-setup-cli), the plug-in for {{site.data.keyword.satelliteshort}} commands, and other related CLIs.
 - Create a {{site.data.keyword.satelliteshort}} location, see [Setting up Satellite locations](https://cloud.ibm.com/docs/satellite?topic=satellite-locations).
 Follow the steps in [Manually creating Satellite locations](https://cloud.ibm.com/docs/satellite?topic=satellite-locations#location-create-manual).
-  - Supported options for the {{site.data.keyword.satelliteshort}} location Managed from field include
+  - Supported options for the {{site.data.keyword.satelliteshort}} location Managed from field include:

     - Dallas
     - Washington DC
   - As noted in the [Manually creating Satellite locations](https://cloud.ibm.com/docs/satellite?topic=satellite-locations#location-create-manual) information, the names of the zones specified in the {{site.data.keyword.satelliteshort}} location Zone fields must match exactly the names of the corresponding zones in your infrastructure provider, where you plan to create hosts.
 - Before you procede to the steps in the infrastructure specific topic:

   - The {{site.data.keyword.satelliteshort}} location must be provisioned and have a Normal state.
   - The {{site.data.keyword.satelliteshort}} location control plane service must be running and have a Normal state.

 ## Limitations of the IBM Satellite plan for Event Streams

 {: #satellite_restrictions}

 - The following infrastruture provider is supported: